AbhiK002/blappy-fird/README.md

     - otherwise, nothing happens
   - next, to see if the bird collided with any pillar, a method `find_overlapping(*args)` of class `tk.Canvas` is utilised
     - the coordinates of the top-left corner (x1, y1) and the bottom-right corner (x2, y2) of the rectangle surrounding the `self.bird_canvas_image` are stored
+    - using these coordinates, the coordinates of 2 smaller rectangles that cover the bird's visual body and beak are derived, for accurate deaths due to collision.
+This is done so that the bird doesn't die due to invisible collisions (where the bird doesn't touch the obstacle visually, but its rectangle does)
+      ```python
+      x1, y1, x2, y2 = self.canvas.bbox(self.bird_canvas_image)  # main rectangle containing the entire bird image
+      rectangle_of_body = (x1+7, y1, x2-16, y2-1)  # 32x42 rectangle
+      rectangle_of_beak = (x1+7+32, y1+18, x2, y2-1)  # 16x24 rectangle
+      ```
+      (ADD AN IMAGE HERE)
-    - the `find_overlapping` method returns a list of all the tags of the widgets that are currently coinciding with the passed widget tag (in this case, the bird image)
+    - the `tk.Canvas.find_overlapping(*args)` method returns a list of all the tags of the widgets that are currently coinciding with the passed rectangle coordinates (in this case, the rectangles we made)
     - in our case, the background images are always overlapping with the bird visually, so they should be ignored
     - the way I implemented this is:
-      - if the sum of the tags (which are unqiue integers) is greater than 10, this implies the bird collided with any of the pillars, therefore `self.lose_game()` is called and the thread ends here
+      - if the sum of the tags (which are unique integers) is greater than 10, this implies the bird collided with any of the pillars, therefore `self.lose_game()` is called and the thread ends here
       - otherwise, the bird is safe
-    - the reason this works is because firstly, I noticed that the tags of the background images are always 2, 3 and 4 and the pillars go from 7 to 12.
+    - the reason this works is that firstly, I noticed that the tags of the background images are always 2, 3 and 4 and the pillars go from 7 to 12.
       - when the bird isn't colliding with the pillars, the possible list values returned by the `find_overlapping()` function are like:
         - `[1, 2], [1, 3], [1, 4]` or sometimes rarely `[1, 2, 3], [1, 3, 4], [1, 4, 2]`
         - notice, the sums of all these lists is always less than 10
         - since the pillars' tags go from 7 to 12, if any one of them gets added to the returned list, the sum always exceeds 10

   - this method runs every 10 milliseconds.
-Due to its super fast interval, I had to find a way which won't take up too much time or processing to see whether the bird collided with any pillars.
+Due to its superfast interval, I had to find a way which won't take up too much time or processing to see whether the bird collided with any pillars.
 This is why I adopted the easy `sum(tags_list) > 10` approach.
 Quick and efficient.

 ### 31. `disable_gravity(self)`
   - `self.gravity_enabled` is set to `False`